tomas19/kalpana_v2/install/readme.md

 Feature (1)
 Create a conda environment using the provided yml file.
 Change name and prefix (location to store python packages).
-To create a conda environment from a yml file and store the packages in a specified path, use: conda env create -f kalpana_env_H2.yml -p /path/to/the/environment.
+To create a conda environment from a yml file and store the packages in a specified path, use:
-We provide two yml files, one has the specific versions of the package I use at the NCSU HPC, and the other one doesn't have the specific versions.
+'conda env create -f kalpana_env_H2.yml -p /path/to/the/environment' We provide two yml files, one has the specific versions of the package I use at the NCSU HPC, and the other one doesn't have the specific versions.
+If you prefer to install the packages using pip, you can use 'conda create -n Kalpana python=3.9'
+'pip install -r requirements.txt'

 Feature (2)
 First you need to have GRASS GIS installed (https://grass.osgeo.org/), versions >= 8.2 are supported.